sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/pagination/overview.md

 ---

 ## What does the component do?
-It scrolls through a list of elements or pages.{.lead}
+It scrolls through a list of elements or pages. {.lead}

 ## When should the component be used?
-For long lists of elements or pages.{.lead}
+For long lists of elements or pages. {.lead}

 ## Rules
-* The number of elements per page must be defined on a context-specific base.{.lead}
+* The number of elements per page must be defined on a context-specific base. {.lead}